Addressing Finite-Horizon MDPs via Low-Rank Tensor Value Approximation: Introduction

 \textbf{Contribution.} This paper introduces \emph{tensor low-rank} methods to approximate the optimal VFs of finite-horizon MDPs.
 Specifically, we propose collecting the VFs into a tensor, where we explicitly enforce a low-rank PARAFAC structure.
 Under this model, the number of parameters to estimate scales linearly with the size of the state and action spaces, mitigating the curse of dimensionality.
 To estimate the tensor VFs, we propose an optimization-based formulation grounded in the BEqs.
-We propose two methods for solving this problem: a \emph{block-coordinate descent (BCD)} algorithm and a \emph{block-coordinate gradient descent (BCGD)} algorithm, both with convergence guarantees.
-When the MDP model is not available, we adapt the BCGD method to learn from sampled data.
-Furthermore, we connect the proposed stochastic approach to temporal difference (TD) learning~\cite{sutton2018reinforcement}, arguably the most celebrated framework for estimating VFs in RL.
-Numerical experiments confirm that our methods reduce the sample complexity needed for estimating the VFs accurately.
-The main contributions of this paper are:
+We propose two methods for solving this problem: a \emph{block-coordinate descent (BCD)} algorithm {(which corresponds to Alternating Least Squares (ALS) applied to a Bellman least-squares (LS) objective)} and a \emph{block-coordinate gradient descent (BCGD)} algorithm, both with convergence guarantees.
+When the MDP model is not available, we adapt the BCGD method to learn from sampled data, also with convergence guarantees.
+Furthermore, we connect the proposed stochastic approach to temporal difference (TD) learning~\cite{sutton2018reinforcement}, arguably the most celebrated framework for estimating VFs in RL. {Importantly, we show that bounded low-rank evaluation error implies bounded policy improvement in the finite-horizon setting, thereby linking value approximation with policy performance guarantees.} Numerical experiments confirm that our methods reduce the sample complexity needed for estimating the VFs accurately, {while achieving competitive performance in terms of return.}